spaceninja/dnd-adventures/src/adventures/history-channel/part-1.md

 A DC 12 Perception check reveals that this space used to be some sort of park.
 There are still indications of it in the stone borders of a scummy pond, or a small wooden bridge that has been uprooted for use as a barricade.

 There are a number of hazards scattered around, like large logs bristling with spikes.
-The arena is filled with around three dozen combatants, fighting alone or in small groups.
+If any characters look for opportunities in combat, suggest something like this, and let them have a small victory by tricking another contestant into damaging themselves on the hazard.
+It won't affect the overall battle, but it will help the players feel a sense of agency despite the odds being stacked against them.

+#### Spiked Log

+This dead tree's trunk has been pierced with dozens of large metal spikes, creating a combat hazard.
+Any creature that is pushed or thrown against the surface (or tricked into charging into it), takes 11 (2d10) damage, and is trapped until they spend an action or half their movement to free themselves.

+#### Spiked Pit

+A shallow pit has been dug here, with sharpened wooden spikes at the bottom.
+A creature falling into the pit takes 11 (2d10) piercing damage from the spikes.

+#### Scummy Pond

+This 30-foot wide pond is filled with knee-deep slimy water choked with algae and mud.
+Moving through it counts as difficult terrain.

 ### The Display